How to start your own business-The things you need to consider

 Cash is King

 I have written a separate blog on this, but it goes without saying, you need enough cash to be able to pay your suppliers and employees, especially in the troughs that inevitably come in running a business (the peaks bring a different challenge).
-You also need a plan for if cash is in short supply, you do not want to get caught out and have to close you business, for lack of forward planning.
+You also need a plan for if cash is in short supply, you do not want to get caught out and have to close your business, for lack of forward planning.

 It is worth knowing your options to raise money to, say develop a new product line.
 It is an important factor to consider if you are wanting to grow a business, especially if you dream of the beach.
-I've written a blog post about Chris and Ross at the Curious Department, who used a kickstarter campaign to raise money to develop their lovely bone china.
+I've written a blog post about Chris and Ross at the Curious Department, who used a Kickstarter campaign to raise money to develop their lovely bone china.
 Others I know have used friends and family (like Gigi from Bag and Bones) to fund their start up and expansion, or savings (Jessica from Piglet in Bed).
 There is not enough space to go into this now but head over to their blogs or my raising money blog for ideas.

 The Legal Stuff